-Dr. Maria Monks Gillespie holds a bachelor’s degree in mathematics from MIT, a master’s in mathematics from Cambridge, and has recently completed her Ph.D. in mathematics at UC Berkeley, where she specialized in combinatorics, algebraic geometry, and representation theory.
+Dr. Maria Monks Gillespie holds a bachelor’s degree in mathematics from MIT, a master’s in math from Cambridge, and a Ph.D. in mathematics from UC Berkeley.
+She is now an NSF postdoctoral fellow at UC Davis, where she does research in combinatorics, algebraic geometry, and representation theory.
 As a former instructor at MOSP, coach of the USA CGMO team,3 an IDEA MATH instructor, and a successful participant in math competitions herself, Maria understands firsthand the needs and challenges of talented young students of mathematics.

 In addition to her coaching, she has also been a Duluth REU advisor, an AoPS Online Course Instructor, a Girls’ Angle mentor, and a grader and problem writer for proof-based math competitions ranging from USAMTS to USAMO.
 Author of the popular math blog Mathematical Gemstones, she believes that anyone can learn to appreciate the beauty and rigor of mathematics.
 She combines her in-person mentoring skills with online projects in order to spread that message far and wide.

-Maria began doing original mathematical research in high school, and has published a total of ten research papers in mathematics journals.
+Maria began doing original mathematical research in high school, and has published numerous research papers in mathematics journals.
 An undergraduate researcher at MIT, the Duluth REU, and the Madison REU, she won both the Alice T. Schafer Prize and the Morgan Prize for her work, and was a recipient of the Churchill, Hertz, and NSF fellowships.

 Beyond mathematics she enjoys singing and playing the piano.
 An NCAA All-American in cross country, she is also an accomplished distance runner.
 Her love of the outdoors and fitness has inspired her to run the Boston Marathon and complete several trail ultramarathons, including two 50-mile trail races.

 Gina Monks is the director of the Math Dimension, the mathematics learning center at Penn State’s Hazleton campus.
-A faculty member in the mathematics department, she has also served as the President of the Faculty Senate.
+An assistant teaching professor in the mathematics department, she has also served as the President of the Faculty Senate.
 Her love and passion for teaching, her talent for sharing mathematics, and her friendly, approachable personality have earned her the Teacher of the Year award at her university for four of the past six years.
 As campus coordinator for the NSF Toys'n More grant, her methods produced the highest gains in students' mathematical learning among all Penn State branch campuses.

 Gina’s teaching skills stem not only from her training, but from her experience as a mother.
 For twenty years before her teaching career even began, she was a stay-at-home mom to her three children.
 When she is not helping students with mathematics, she is often found running, having run the Boston Marathon three times and also completed several trail ultramarathons.